 Be Responsive & Polite

-When a guest has a question, the landlord should be quick to respond with an answer.
+When a guest has a question, the landlord should respond quickly.
 The same goes for inquiries from prospective renters about the rental.
-Additionally, landlords should be quick to put their ego to the side and apologize for any issues that come up during the rental period.
-Cutting the renters a discount or providing the renters with a lower rate on their next stay might not completely resolve the situation, but it will make the renters feel as though the host truly cares about their needs.
+Additionally, landlords should be quick to put their ego aside and apologize for any issues that come up during the rental period.
+Cutting the renters a discount or providing them with a lower rate on their next stay might not completely resolve the situation, but it will make the renters feel as though the host truly cares about their needs.

 Anticipate Needs & Questions

-Providing instructions for things that seem not-so-obvious to the average person should be included.
-Additionally, the owner should take the time to ensure the property can accommodate the needs of however many guests will be in the property.
+Providing instructions for things that aren’t obvious to the average person should be included.
+Additionally, the owner should take the time to ensure the property can accommodate the number of guests.
 If the owner is used to having between two (2) or three (3) guests, and they approve a reservation for a party of five (5), they need to ensure the rental has enough towels, kitchenware, spare linens, etc. for all five (5) renters.

 Go Above and Beyond

-The best way to make a lasting impact on renters is to provide more than the basic necessities.
-Additionally, the owner should ask “why are they staying in my rental?”.
+The best way to make a lasting impact on renters is to provide more than the bare necessities.
+Additionally, the owner should ask, “why are they staying in my rental?”
 If the vacation property is located in a city geared towards music, including a map of the best live-music bars and the date and times of local concerts would make the renters feel appreciated.
 In other words, put the extra effort in to distract the rental experience from the rest of the pack.
 The reviews will be worth it.

 Step 1 – The Parties

-In this section the landlord will need to write:
+In this section, the landlord will need to enter the following:

-- The date in which the agreement is being entered-into (day, month, and year);
+- The date the agreement is entered into (day, month, and year).

 - The landlord’s mailing address.